 All children, regardless of age, must have a ticket adjacent to an adult to enter the hall.
 Your child is permitted to sit on your lap as long as his/her head can fit underneath your chin.
 Taller children seated on a parent's/caregiver's lap can obstruct the view of other patrons.

 College students with a valid student ID are eligible to purchase a Create Your Own subscription package with prices starting at $36 (for 3 performances).
-Flexible vouchers (student Easy Tickets) are also available in packages of 4 or more vouchers.
+Student Easy Pass, a package of flexible vouchers redeemable for concerts throughout the season, are available at a low student rate.
 The vouchers can be exchanged for tickets throughout the season.
 Rush tickets to select performances are also available to high school and college students with a valid student ID. $12 student and $29 senior group tickets are available for select performances when 10 or more tickets are purchased.

 Tickets may be delivered via postal mail, e-mail or placed in Will Call for pickup in person.